Most of us may have heard of microdermabrasion and the wonders it can provide to heal and get rid of our skin problems and conditions.

 What Ages are Appropriate for Microdermabrasion?

-There are no specific age restrictions, but usually, microdermabrasion patients range between children older than 12 years old to adults of up to 65 years old.
+There are no specific age restrictions, but usually, microdermabrasion patients range from children older than 12 years old to adults of up to 65 years old.

 - It is a simple, quick, and painless procedure.